Home Remodeling Projects That Offer the Best Return on Investment

 No Increase in Value From Maintenance

 First, keep in mind the difference between home improvements and home maintenance.
-Replacing your old, broken-down furnace does not increase your home's value; it just makes it possible to sell it.
+Replacing your old, broken-down furnace does not increase your home's value.
+It just makes it possible to sell the home.

-However, installing dual-pane windows to increase heating efficiency does add value because buyers can perceive the benefit they'll receive from that improvement: lower heating fuel costs.
+However, installing dual-pane windows to increase heating efficiency does add value because buyers can perceive the benefit they'll receive from that improvement in lower heating costs.

-Every year, Remodeling magazine releases a cost vs. value report that examines remodeling costs and the resulting increase in home value at resale to determine which projects offer the best return on investment.
-Among 22 home improvement projects in the 2019 report, nine out of 10 of the best-returning jobs nationwide involved the exterior of the home.
+Every year, Remodeling Magazine releases a cost vs. value report that examines remodeling costs and the resulting increase in home value at resale to determine which projects offer the best return on investment.
+Among 22 home improvement projects in the 2020 report, seven out of 10 of the best-returning jobs nationwide involved the exterior of the home.

-In second place was adding a manufactured stone veneer, which had an average cost of $8,907 and an average increase in home value of $8,449, for a return of 94.9 percent.
+- In second place was replacing a garage door, which had an average cost of $3,695 and an average increase in home value of $3,491, for a return of 94.5%.

-The only interior remodeling job in the top 10 was the minor kitchen remodel in a midrange home, which returned an average of 80.5 percent after costing $22,507 and increasing value by $18,123.
+- The highest-ranked interior remodeling job was a minor kitchen remodel in a midrange home, which returned an average of 77.6% after costing $23,452 and increasing value by $18,206.

 The analysis drew some surprising conclusions.
-For instance, a black front door increased the sale price of a typical U.S. home by 2.9 percent, while pinkish taupe was the best color for a living room, increasing the home price by 1.3 percent.
+For instance, a black front door increased the sale price of a typical U.S. home by 2.9%, while pinkish taupe was the best color for a living room, increasing the home price by 1.3%.
 A losing color for the kitchen is brick or barn red, which dropped the price of a home by $2,310.